RediSearch/RediSearch/docs/Commands.md

 * **NOSCOREIDX**: If set, we avoid saving the top results for single words.
 Saves a lot of memory, slows down searches for common single word queries.

+* **STOPWORDS**: If set, we set the index with a custom stopword list, to be ignored during indexing and search time. {num} is the number of stopwords, followed by a list of stopword arguments exactly the length of {num}.

+    If not set, we take the default list of stopwords.

+    If **{num}** is set to 0, the index will not have stopwords.

 * **SCHEMA {field} {options...}**: After the SCHEMA keyword we define the index fields.
 They can be numeric, textual or geographical.
 For textual fields we optionally specify a weight.
 The default weight is 1.0.

     Numeric or text field can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this field](/Sorting) (this adds memory overhead so do not declare it on large text fields).

 ### Complexity
 O(1)